scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 - `Private invocation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.
 Only applicable if the executing node is remote.

 External queries of type `WasmQuery` work exectly like [Queries](#query), except that if an external query of type `WasmQuery` is invoked from `init` or `handle` it is executed on-chain, so it is exposed to monitoring by every node in the Secret Network.

-# Errors

-## Contract errors

-- Encrypted

-## Contract panic

-- No Encrypted

-## External errors (VM or interaction with the blockchain)

-- Not Encrypted
-  - Memory allocation errors (Trying to allocate too much)
-  - Contract out of gas
-  - Got out of gas while accessing storage
-  - Passing null pointers from the contract to the VM
-  - Trying to write to read-only storage (query)
-  - Passing a faulty message to the blockchain (Trying to send fund you don't have, trying to callback to a non-existing contract)

 # Data leakage attacks by detecting patterns in contract usage